mike-ology/Visuomotor-Tracking-and-Go-NoGo-dual-task-experiment/README.md

 <p align="center"> <img src="https://github.com/mike-ology/Dual-visual-tracking-and-shape-discrimination-task/blob/master/Stimuli/example.gif"> </p>

 **This experiment was programmed in Presentation (version 21.1).
-A licensed version of Presentation is required to use the program**
+A licensed version of Presentation is required to use the program.**

 The experiment is intended to measure a participants ability to complete two different tasks, separately and together (the dual task condition).
 The first task requires participants to use the mouse to track a disc that bounces around the screen while the second task requires participants to quickly respond to target shapes presented in the centre of the screen and ignore distractors.